Student who struggled with eating disorders founds new organization to combat addiction

 A 22-year-old junior, Thomas started Truth Is, a group that serves as a safe place to open up about addictions and struggles.
 It meets Mondays at 7 p.m. in the first floor kitchen of Heritage Hall.

 Thomas’ desire to help others face their struggles stems from her own battle against an eating disorder.

 When Thomas returned home one summer, her friends and family began to see that she was losing weight and called her out.
-After that she decided to seek help so her family would not take her out of school.
+After that, she decided to seek help so her family would not take her out of school.
 If suffering from an eating disorder, it’s important you seek help immediately for your physical and emotional wellbeing, as Thomas promotes.
 There are plenty of eating disorder day programs for those that require this type of help, such as the Oliver-Pyatt Center.

 “I began to see a therapist and started talking about the problems I was facing,” Thomas explained.
 “Though it helped enough for me to go back to school, once I was there I started falling into those same habits again.
 Even though I had asked for help, there was still that voice in the back of mind telling me I was not beautiful, so I just kept doing it.”